shaxski/blockycee/README.md

 # HyperLedgerFabric
-Captone project from Blockchain paper
+The capstone project from COMP842 (Applied Blockchains and Cryptocurrencies) at Auckland University of Technology.

 # COMP842